victordogo/bradfordr/README.md

     Packages Course.
 It was great!;
--   Also, many thanks to [Athos Damiani](https://github.com/athospd) and [Julio Trecenti](https://github.com/jtrecenti) who, in 2019, taught a one-time mini course in R in which I’ve helped (to the best of my abilities at that time, I was very shy).
-You can see that in [this video](https://www.youtube.com/watch?v=Bv_6YeVihZc&t=8068s) (in portuguese).
+-   Also, many thanks to [Athos Damiani](https://github.com/athospd) and [Julio Trecenti](https://github.com/jtrecenti) who, in 2019, taught a one-time mini course in R in which I’ve helped as event committee member (to the best of my abilities at that time, I was very shy).
+    They encouraged me a lot!
+You can see that in [this video](https://www.youtube.com/watch?v=Bv_6YeVihZc&t=8068s) (in
+    portuguese).